-IV.
-The three remaining credits can be chosen from any of the five sections (A, B, C, D, E) or from category III.
+Any of the five sections (A, B, C, D, E) or from category III.

-V. At least two courses in different genres (e.g. ex: poésie, essai, théâtre, roman) must have been followed for the baccalaureate.
+Note: At least two courses in different genres (e.g. ex: poésie, essai, théâtre, roman) must have been followed for the baccalaureate.

 B.A.
-French Studies
+French, Literature, and Culture